IABTechLab/uid2-self-serve-portal/README.md

 ### [`./run_portal.ps1`](./run_portal.ps1)

 The quickest way to get the portal running locally via a single PowerShell script.
 This will run the admin service as well as the portal docker, API and web-application.
+This script assumes that `uid2-admin` and `uid2-self-serve-portal` have the same parent folder.

 ### `npm run dev`